Diaby shines to down Dortmund and send Leverkusen second - RFI

 Hertha Berlin have not scored in their last three matches as Hoffenheim earned their first victory in four games this year with a 3-0 win in the capital.

-Hertha's Polish striker Krzysztof Piatek had his early penalty attempt saved by a superb dive from visiting goalkeeper Oliver Baumann.
+Hertha's Polish striker Krzysztof Piatek had his early penalty attempt saved superbly by visiting goalkeeper Oliver Baumann.

 Sebastian Rudy put Hoffenheim ahead with half an hour played, then Croatia striker Andrej Kramaric added two second-half goals.

-Earlier, Borussia Moenchengladbach climbed to seventh thanks to a 1-0 home win over Werder Bremen.
+Earlier, Borussia Moenchengladbach climbed to seventh with a 1-0 home win over Werder Bremen thanks to Nico Elvedi's second-half header.

-Embolo, 23, was dropped amid allegations he attended a private party, reportedly attended by 23 people, on Saturday.
+Embolo, 23, was dropped amid allegations he turned up at a private party, reportedly attended by 23 people, on Saturday.

 The event at a restaurant in Essen was broken up by police with Germany currently in lockdown due to the coronavirus pandemic.